remoshan/remoshan/README.md

 ### About Me

-I am a 3rd-year Computer Science and Software Engineering undergraduate, actively preparing for a Software Engineering or Web Development internship.
-I focus on applying strong engineering fundamentals through hands-on development and have gained practical experience across frontend, backend, and full-stack systems.
-My work has strengthened my skills in object-oriented programming, RESTful design, CRUD operations, and version control with Git and GitHub, while providing insight into how real-world software systems are structured, implemented, and refined.
-I am eager to contribute to meaningful development projects, gain industry exposure, and continue enhancing my expertise in software engineering and modern web development.
+I am a 3rd-year Computer Science and Software Engineering undergraduate currently working as a Software Engineer Intern, actively contributing to real-world systems and production-level codebases while strengthening my engineering foundations.
+My experience spans frontend, backend, and full-stack development, where I design and implement RESTful APIs, manage databases, build responsive user interfaces, and apply object-oriented programming principles to create maintainable and scalable solutions.
+Through academic and independent projects, I have developed a strong understanding of system architecture, clean code practices, version control with Git, and collaborative development workflows.
+As I continue to grow in the industry, I am focused on deepening my knowledge of scalable system design, clean architecture, and performance-oriented development, with a long-term commitment to mastering modern software engineering and building reliable, efficient, and impactful software systems.

 ---